SamwelMN/shuletime-phpbb-style/README.md

 This is the style used on the Shuletime forums.
-The style is based on the <a href="https://www.phpbb.com/customise/db/style/prosilver/">Prosilver</a> style.
+The style is based on the Phpbb's <a href="https://www.phpbb.com/customise/db/style/prosilver/">Prosilver</a> style.